Apipie/apipie-rails/README.rst

 :105: a parameter is optional but does not have a default value specified
 :106: a parameter was ommitted from the swagger output because it is a Hash without fields in a formData specification
 :107: a path parameter is not described
+:108: inferring that a parameter type is boolean because described as an enum with [false,true] values